Shanghai International Settlement

 Nonetheless, the SMC remained a predominantly British affair until the growth of Japan's involvement in the late 1930s.
 The international character of the Settlement was reflected in the flag and seal of the Municipal Council, which featured the flags of several countries.
-(Note: Austria-Hungary, Denmark, France, Italy, the Netherlands, Norway-Sweden, Portugal, Russia, Spain (represented by its civil ensign), the United Kingdom, and the United States.
-The flag of Prussia was also included, later to be replaced by whitespace.)
+(Note: Austria-Hungary, Denmark, France, Italy, the Netherlands, Norway-Sweden, Portugal, Prussia (representing the German Empire), Russia, Spain (represented by its civil ensign), the United Kingdom, and the United States.
+After World War I, the Prussian flag was replaced by a blank space; this was the only change done to the flag of the SMC, despite other geopolitical changes which affected the displayed flags (such as the dissolution of Austria-Hungary, the adoption of new republican flags by Portugal and (briefly) Spain, the Bolshevik Revolution, and the Dissolution of the union between Norway and Sweden).)

 The international settlement came to an abrupt end in December 1941 when Japanese troops stormed in immediately following the Japanese attack on Pearl Harbor.
 In early 1943, new treaties signed formally ended the extraterritorial privileges of Americans and Britons, although its terms were not met until the recovery of Shanghai following Japan's 1945 surrender.
 The French later surrendered their privileges in a separate agreement in February 1946.

 It was one of two Chinese international settlements, along with Gulangyu International Settlement.